-Bong Soo studied Fine Art at Kyong Pook National University where he earned an MFA in 2009.
+Bong Soo studied Fine Art at Kyong Pook National University where he earned a PhD Fine Art in 2009.
 The main theme of Kim, Bong-Soo’s is the selfish duplicity of human beings, he has created a complete body of work based on this theme.
 A complete section of the indoor museum at Hasalla Art World in Korea is committed to his works in this theme.
 The character of human beings has been brought to life in his works.

 From 1997-2003 Ebru studied at the Sculpture Departmant of Mimar Sinan University in Istanbul.
 Her sculptures can be found around the world, she has been very active in the international sculpture community.
 In addition to sculpture Ebru is trained and very skilled at painting, she has had great success in both mediums.

 In 2003 Uk earned a Bachelor Degree from Wonkwang University in Korea and another at Accademia di Belle Arti in Italy in 2009.
 His works have been exhibited in Korea, Italy, Spain and France.
 His participation in Bergen Rocks is the first time he has worked in North America.